-We won’t deny that making fitness part of your routine is incredibly important for health and wellness.
-It’s not the total picture, though.
-There’s lots of other habits you can embrace —from how you work to what you eat—that can boost your metabolism and kickstart your weight loss.
+We won’t deny that making fitness part of your routine is incredibly important for health and wellness, but working out isn’t the entire picture.
+There are countless other habits you can embrace —from how you work to what you eat—that can boost your metabolism and kickstart your weight loss 24 hours a day.

-Drink 2 glasses of ice water as soon as you wake up.
+Drink two glasses of ice water as soon as you wake up.

-The water jump starts your body from sleep mode into awake mode, while the coolness of the water starts shunting water from the internal organs to the peripheral muscles.
-“That gets your blood pumping and blood flowing, which boosts your metabolism one to two percent,” says Kian Ameli, owner of the Concord, California location of Momentum Fitness.
+The water itself jump-starts your body from sleep mode into awake mode, while the coolness of the water starts shunting water from the internal organs to the peripheral muscles.
+“That gets your blood pumping and flowing, which boosts your metabolism one to two percent,” says Kian Ameli, owner of the Concord, California location of Momentum Fitness.

 Get a standing desk.

-You can also just put your laptop on a high table.
+You can also just put your laptop on a high table if a standing desk isn’t practical.
 “The requirements of standing vs. sitting are profound, because while we are sitting, we don’t have to use any muscles.
-Standing does not need to be done all day either.
-One to two-hour standing sessions can boost your metabolism,” says Ameli.
+Standing does not need to be done all day either—one to two-hour standing sessions can boost your metabolism,” says Ameli.

 Try “contrast” showers.

 A contrast shower is one where you start off with warm water for two to three minutes, then change the water temperature to cool for 30 to 45 seconds.
-“While this may sound slightly unpleasant, the contrast shower will relax blooded vessels during the warm phase and contract them during the cool phase,” says Ameli.
-This has major impact on your body’s circulatory system, as well as having a relaxing effect on our “fight or flight” reflexes.
+“While this may sound slightly unpleasant,” and yes, it very well may be, “the contrast shower will relax blood vessels during the warm phase and contract them during the cool phase,” says Ameli.
+This has a major impact on your body’s circulatory system, as well as having a relaxing effect on our fight-or-flight reflexes.
 The latter helps us sleep deeper, and better sleep leads to improved energy throughout the day and increased metabolism.

 Check your sleep schedule.

-Getting enough sleep and making your sleep schedule consistent can help improve your metabolism.
+Getting enough sleep and adopting a consistent sleep schedule can help improve your metabolism.
 “The body is a machine and needs efficient rest to reboot.
 Sleep is the best way to look and feel better from the inside out,” says Shanna Israel, lifestyle/wellness expert and CEO of Vertical Wellness.

 Try intermittent fasting.

-This is an eating schedule where you eat all of your meals in a short period of time and fast during the rest of the day.
-“I have my clients finish eating dinner at 6pm and drink water for the remainder of the evening.
-They wake up and drink cold water and skip breakfast.
+It sounds crazy, but you may want to try an eating schedule where you eat all of your meals in a short period of time and fast during the rest of the day.
+“I have my clients finish eating dinner at 6 PM and drink water for the remainder of the evening.
+They wake up, drink cold water, and skip breakfast.
 The eating phase begins at lunch time.
-It takes a while to get used to this, but you will see great results such,” says Dr. Rawle Shewprashad, a personal trainer.
+It takes a while to get used to this, but you will see great results,” says Dr. Rawle Shewprashad, a personal trainer.

 Eat spicy foods.

-It takes more calories to digest celery than it contains.
-For example, a stalk of celery contains six calories, but takes seven calories for your body to process it.
-Therefore, it is a negative calorie food.
+It takes more calories to digest celery than celery actually contains.
+For example, a stalk of celery contains six calories, but takes seven calories for your body to process it, which therefore makes it a “negative calorie” food.

 Cook with coconut oil.

-Hello fat-burning, metabolism-boosting nutrition powerhouse.
-Garlic is great for balancing blood sugar levels (which will reduce your energy highs and lows).
-This is good because it will curb cravings for unhealthy foods.
+Hello, fat-burning, metabolism-boosting nutrition powerhouse!
+Garlic is great for balancing blood sugar levels, which will help to reduce your energy highs and lows.
+It also helps to curb cravings for unhealthy foods.
 Garlic also builds up your immune system, lowers high blood pressure, and helps dissolve blood clots.
 “Another added bonus is that it is packed with a powerful antioxidant that has been proven to help fight off infectious diseases,” says Sohaili.

-Not only is grapefruit a huge metabolism booster, but it is also a great source of vitamin C and vitamin A, two vitamins that have been proven to contribute to clear skin, a more even complexion, and a reduction in dark circles under your eyes.
-Grapefruit also contains an enzyme that aids in burning fat.
-“It is the perfect afternoon pick-me-up when you are losing focus and hanger (hunger-anger) starts to kick in!” says Sohaili.
+Not only does grapefruit contain an enzyme that aids in burning fat but it’s also a great source of vitamin C and vitamin A, two vitamins that have been proven to contribute to clear skin, a more even complexion, and a reduction in dark circles under your eyes.
+“It’s the perfect afternoon pick-me-up when you’re losing focus and hanger (hunger-anger) starts to kick in,” says Sohaili.
 Grapefruit is also fantastic for digestion; it helps the body break down protein in order to be used more efficiently.
 Need an easy grapefruit recipe?
 Try a simple baked spice grapefruit.
-Sprinkle half of a medium grapefruit with cinnamon, nutmeg and 1/2 tablespoon of stevia (an all-natural sweetener that does not spike your blood sugar levels).
+Sprinkle half of a medium grapefruit with cinnamon, nutmeg, and 1/2 tablespoon of stevia (an all-natural sweetener that does not spike your blood sugar levels).
 Bake for five minutes at 375 F until the top is a golden brown.

 Consume high-fiber foods.

-These require the body to work extra hard in the process of digestion and low fiber foods are digested easily without much effort.
+These require the body to work extra hard in the process of digestion, while low fiber foods are digested easily without much effort.
 “This occurs because fiber is indigestible and, although it is futile, the body expends great effort to try to break it down.
 This results in increased caloric burn from the process,” says Levy.
-Choose wild rice (which has nearly twice the amount of fiber per serving than brown rice), whole wheat pasta, and legumes to get a high fiber fix.
+Choose wild rice (which has nearly twice the amount of fiber per serving than brown rice), whole wheat pasta, and legumes to get a high-fiber fix.